 My current pet project outside of work is developing a little programming language called Ein.
-I decided fairly early on in development that I didn't want Ein to have semicolons, both as a matter of taste and as a bit of a development challenge to myself, so I've spent a fair chunk of the past week investigating how other languages make this work.
+I decided fairly early on in development that I didn't want Ein to have semicolons, so I've spent a fair chunk of the past week investigating how other languages make this work.

 Lua's solution to this problem is (in my opinion) fairly nifty, so I thought I'd write about it on the off-chance that someone else will find it as interesting as I do 😄

 First, some background - why is getting rid of semicolons tricky?
 Can't we just remove them from our language's grammar and be done with it?

 The answer to this question can be summed up in one snippet of pseudo-code:

 let x = 1 // Does the statement end here? - 1 // Or does it end here?

 How does our language's parser decide whether this should be